What skills are taught?

 The manual can only be received at check-in, to ensure that only those who attend the Certification receive it.
 Many tell us that the manual, by itself, is worth the cost of admission.

 How should I prepare?

-SFL is tough, prior to attending we recommend you build and enforce proficiency in the powerlifts and accessory lifts mentioned.
-Of course, a good way to do that is to seek an SFL near you.
+The SFL Certification is tough.
+Prior to attending we recommend that you build and enforce proficiency in the powerlifts and accessory lifts mentioned.
+Of course, a good way to do that is to seek an SFL Instructor near you.
 They will help greatly.
 Once you have the skills, build strength in those skills.
 Make sure you are able to pass or are close to passing the strength standards.
-You can also read this blog (here) to prepare.
+You can also read this blog (here) to help prepare.